magento/composer-root-update-plugin/docs/class_descriptions.md

  - **`isConstraintStrict()`**
    - Checks if a version constraint is strict or if it allows multiple versions (such as `~1.0` or `>= 1.5.3`)
  - **`getLockedProduct()`**
-   - Gets the installed magento/product package from the composer.lock file if it exists
+   - Gets the installed Magento product or cloud metapackage from the composer.lock file if it exists
  - **`getRootLocker()`**
    - Helper function to get the [Locker](https://getcomposer.org/apidoc/master/Composer/Package/Locker.html) object for the `composer.lock` file in the project root directory.
 If the current working directory is `var` (which is the case for the Web Setup Wizard), instead use the `composer.lock` file in the parent directory